pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 ```

 # Executing multiple scripts
 We may want to combine some of our scripts and run them together.
-To do that we can use `&&` or `&`.
+To do that, we can use `&&` or `&`.

 - To run multiple scripts sequentially, we use `&&`.
 For example: `npm run lint && npm test`
 - To run multiple scripts in parallel, we use `&`.
 Example: `npm run lint & npm test`
   - This only works in Unix environments.
-In Windows it'll run sequentially.
+In Windows, it'll run sequentially.

 So, for example, we could create a script that combines two other scripts, like so:
 ```json